-SECTION 4: This ordinance shall become effective 30 days after its adoption.
+SECTION 5.
+Effective Date.
+This Ordinance shall become effective thirty days after its adoption.

+SECTION 6.
+Certification and Publication.
+The City Clerk shall certify to the adoption of this Ordinance and shall cause the same to be published in the manner required by law.

-PASSED AND ADOPTED by the City Council of the City of Huntington Beach at a regular meeting thereof held on the day of , 2022.
+PASSED AND ADOPTED by the City Council of the City of Huntington Beach at a regular meeting thereof held on the day of of, 2022.
+PASSED AND ADOPTED by the City Council of the City of Huntington Beach regular meeting thereof held on the day of, 2022.
+Mayor ATTEST: APPROVED AS TO FORM: City Clerk City Attorney W/ REVIEWED AND APPROVED: INITIATED AND APPROVED: City Manager Director of Community Development Mayor ATTEST: APPROVED AS TO FORM: City Clerk City Attorney W REVIEWED AND APPROVED: INITIATED AND APPROVED: City Manager Director of Community Development

-Mayor

-ATTEST:

-APPROVED AS TO FORM:

-City Clerk

-REVIEWED AND APPROVED:

-City Attorney W)

-INITIATED AND APPROVED:

-Director of Community Development

-City Manager

-ATTACHMENTS:
+ATTACHMENTS